 The first step is the first block in the Broadcast - it also includes every block connected to it through "Automatically Continue" step as well.

 3. Your Non-Promotional Broadcast's tag did not match its content.
-In such cases, you need to re-check what exactly you are trying to send to users and select the tag that is the most appropriate for that Broadcast.
+In such cases, you need to re-check what exactly you are trying to send to contacts and select the tag that is the most appropriate for that Broadcast.
 The most commonly widespread tag is "Account Update".

 For example, if you are trying to send the message without a tag or with the "Other" tag outside 24 hours, it's still a violation.
 A message with the "Other" tag is supposed to be sent only inside a 24-hour window as the messages with no tag.

-2. Check the time settings: if you choose the 'Time Travel' option, it means that the Broadcast will be sent only when the sending time matches the Subscriber's timezone, reaching everyone in 24 hours.
+2. Check the time settings: if you choose the 'Time Travel' option, it means that the Broadcast will be sent only when the sending time matches the contact's timezone, reaching everyone in 24 hours.